-The new redox catalyst is a molten carbonate promoted mixed metal oxide, and the conversion process takes place at between 650 and 700 degrees Celsius with integrated ethane conversion and air separation.
-Current conversion techniques require temperatures higher than 800 degrees C.
+The new redox catalyst is a molten carbonate promoted mixed metal oxide, and the conversion process takes place at between 650 and 700 degrees Celsius (1200 and 1300 degrees Fahrenheit) with integrated ethane conversion and air separation.
+Current conversion techniques require temperatures higher than 800 degrees C (1500 degrees F).

 “We estimate that the new redox catalyst and technique cut energy requirements by 60-87%,” Li says.